mongodb/specifications/source/crud/crud.rst

      * when the $out stage is specified.
 If $out is not specified, this option should
      * be ignored.
      *
-     * On servers >= 3.2, the default is to not send a value. no
+     * On servers >= 3.2, the default is to not send a value.
+No
      * "bypassDocumentValidation" option is sent with the "insert" command.
      *
      * On servers < 3.2, this option is ignored.